-A vital skill which each sub cantain must possess is the ability to recognise and identify enemy targets.
+A vital skill which each sub captain must possess is the ability to recognize and identify enemy targets.
 If you select one of the dangerous Patrol Mission scenarios you will be given a chance to refresh your target identification skills.
-Look up the ship requested (example: Japanese "Type 1" Destroyer) in this Operation Manual.
-Determine which of the four ship T Destroyer) in this Operation Manual.
+Look up the ship requested (example: Japanese "Type I" Destroyer) in this Operation Manual.
 Determine which of the four ship silhouettes displayed on the screen matches the silhouette in the Operations Manual.
 Type the number of the matching silhouette (1, 2, 3, 4).
 If you correctly identify the ship you may proceed on your patrol.
 If you are incorrect, you will be re-assigned for further training and will proceed to Torpedo/Gun Practice at Midway Island.